alasdairtran/transform-and-tell/README.md

 We also introduce the NYTimes800k dataset which is 70% larger than GoodNews, has higher article quality, and includes the locations of images within articles as an additional contextual cue.

+A live demo can be accessed [here](https://transform-and-tell.ml/).
+In the demo, you can provide the URL to a New York Times article.
+The server will then scrape the web page, extract the article and image, and feed them into our model to generate a caption.

 ## Requirements